Before enrolling in our training course(s), please view our terms and conditions here.

 The course runs for six full days.
 It is conducted in three two-day blocks over three consecutive weeks.

 Is the mediation course only available in Melbourne?

 The DSCV mediation course is usually run in Melbourne.
 However, there may be options in the future for a mediation course to be made available in a regional area if there is sufficient demand.
 In the past we have run courses in the Gippsland region and the Hume region.
-We have also run mediation training courses tailored for specific groups, such as the African community and the indigenous community.
+We have also run mediation training courses tailored for specific groups, such as for specific Government departments, African communities and indigenous communities.

 What does the DSCV mediation course cost?

-As at January 2017, the course costs $2,970 per person.
+As at May 2018, the course costs $3,450.00 (GST inclusive) per person.
 However, we advise you check our current pricing structure at the time of enrolling.